NanxiiChen/irr-pinn/README.md

 ## Examples

-We demonstrate the effectiveness of our framework through five challenging applications that showcase temporal or spatial irreversibility constraints: corrosion modeling, ice melting simulation, fracture mechanics, combustion dynamics, and Fisher's equation.
+We demonstrate the effectiveness of our framework through five challenging applications that showcase temporal or spatial irreversibility constraints: corrosion modeling, ice melting simulation, fracture mechanics, combustion dynamics, and traveling wave phenomena.
 Each example demonstrates how irreversibility constraints lead to more physically consistent and accurate solutions compared to traditional PINN approaches.

 ### Corrosion